What does FOSS in It’s FOSS mean? What is FOSS?

 FOSS means Free and Open Source Software.
-It doesn’t mean software is free of cost.
-It means that source code of the software is open for all and anyone is free to use, study and modify the code.
-This principle allows other people to contribute to the development and improvement of a software like a community.
+It doesn’t mean the software is free of cost.
+It means that the software's source code is open for all and anyone is free to use, study and modify the code.
+This principle allows others to contribute to developing and improving a software like a community.

 The origin of FOSS

-In the 60s and 70s, computers were hardware focused and the hardware were expensive.
+In the 60s and 70s, computers were hardware focused and the hardware was expensive.
 They were mainly used by academics in universities or researchers in labs.
-The limited amount of software used to come for free or with their source code and the users were allowed to modify the source code to suit their need.
+The limited amount of software used to come for free or with their source code and the users were allowed to modify the source code to suit their needs.

 In the late 70s and early 80s, the manufacturer’s stopped distributing source code in an attempt to not let their software run on their competitor’s computers.

-Stallman specified four essential fundamental freedom for a software to be Free and Open Source Software.
+Stallman specified four essential fundamental freedom for software to be Free and Open Source Software.